 The Compass outlines seven guiding strategic goals.
-Crested Butte.
-The following is an expansion of each strategic goal Picture a community where life isn't just about with a vision designed to support the two overarching having a roof over your head and accessing the objectives: (1) expand, diversify, and distribute services you need, but it's about living in distinctive community-serving housing and (2) facilitate, create, and quirky ways.
-It's about skiing through the and preserve community-serving spaces, in a way that alleys and admiring the historic sheds, digging complements the Town's other strategic goals. trails together, burning the grump, joining in a 1.
-Approach community challenges through polka dance, slowing down for the cattle drive, and active collaboration and public engagement. celebrating the things that remind us why we fell in love with Crested Butte.
+The following is an expansion of each strategic goal with a vision designed to support the two overarching objectives: (1) expand, diversify, and distribute community-serving housing and (2) facilitate, create, and preserve community-serving spaces, in a way that complements the Town's other strategic goals.

+1. Approach community challenges through active collaboration and public engagement.

-Picture a Town where the streets and public spaces foster regular gatherings and promote ongoing dialogue between full-time residents, part-time residents, and visitors, helping to ensure that community engagement is at the heart of decisionmaking.
+Picture a Town where the streets and public spaces foster regular gatherings and promote ongoing dialogue between full-time residents, part-time residents, and visitors, helping to ensure that community engagement is at the heart of decision-